-Significant research on consequences of the weakness internal control has been made by ACFE (Association of Certified Fraud Examiners).
-This research reveals that the primary factor that allowedfraud to occur.
+Significant researchs on consequences of the weakness internal control has been made by ACFE (Association of Certified Fraud Examiners).
+This research reveals that the primary factor that allowed fraud to occur.
 A lack of internal controls, such as segregation of duties, was cited as the biggest deficiency in 38% of the cases.
 In more than 19% of the cases, internal controls were in place but were overridden by the perpetrator or perpetrators in order to commit and conceal the fraud.
-Interestingly, even though hotlines are consistently the most effective detective control mechanism, and even though less than half of the victim organizations had a hotline in place at the time of the fraud, a lack of reporting mechanism was the control deficiency least commonly cited by the CFEs who participated in our study.(ACFE, 2010)
+Interestingly, even though hotlines are consistently the most effective detective control mechanism, and even though less than half of the victim organizations had a hotline in place at the time of the fraud, a lack of reporting mechanism was the control deficiency least commonly cited by the CFEs who participated in our study (ACFE, 2010).

 Prawitt et al. (2009) argues that IAF (Internal Audit Function) can improve reporting quality by mitigating potential weaknesses in incentive system design.
 Researches demonstrate that the internal control plays key role in any company.
-Profitable temporarly periods may encourage the top managers but sooner or later they will be able see the importance of the internal control function in the capital market.
+Temporary Profitable periods may encourage the top managers but sooner or later they will be able see the importance of the internal control function in the capital market.

 Another research made at the national level in Romania by Dumitru Matis and Cristina Bota (2010).
-In this research autors tried to evaluate the relevant of preparing the internal audit report for assurance of the good corporate governance.
-One of the questions to respondents was if you consider the internal audit report oportunity and necessary in context ensuring the transparency for good corporate governance.
-58,70 % responded; yes preparing the internal audit report can contribute to increasing the transperancy.
+In this research authors tried to evaluate the relevant of preparing the internal audit report for assurance of the good corporate governance.
+One of the questions to respondents was if you consider the internal audit report opportunity and necessary in context ensuring the transparency for good corporate governance.
+8,70 % responded; yes preparing the internal audit report can contribute to increasing the transparency.
 In the other hand 39,13 % responded no.

-One of the significant research on internal audit made by Holt and DeZoort in 2006(Holt & DeZoort, The Effects of Internal Audit Report Disclosure on Perceived Financial Reporting Reliability, 2006).
-This emprical study tried to attest that the internal audit report influences the trust of the inverstors on effiency and the credibility of the financial reports.
-Investors declare that they trust on credibility of the financial reports of company which prepare the internal audit reports then those which are not prapare the internal audit reports.
+One of the significant research on internal audit made by Holt and DeZoort in 2006 (Holt & DeZoort, 2006).
+This empirical study tried to attest that the internal audit report influences the trust of the investors on affiance and the credibility of the financial reports.
+Investors declare that they trust on credibility of the financial reports of company which prepare the internal audit reports then those which are not prepare the internal audit reports.

-Extension of this study made by the same authors later.
-Their study focuses on the increase of the governance transparency of the internal audit report for external stakeholders.
+Extension of this study focuses on the increase of the governance transparency of the internal audit report for external stakeholders.
 They evaluate potential IAR disclosure benefits (e.g., increased transparency and accountability) and costs (e.g., increased information load, legal exposure, and reporting costs) using a literature review and the results of 18 semi-structured interviews with analysts, audit committee members, internal auditors, and policymakers.
-Ultimately, they conclude that an IAR has potential to complement existing governance disclosures, increase stakeholder confidence in governance quality, and motivate internal audit diligence.
-(Holt, DeZoort, & Deborah, The Need for an Internal Auditor Report to External Stakeholders To Improve Governance Transparency, 2008)
+Ultimately, they conclude that an IAR has potential to complement existing governance disclosures, increase stakeholder confidence in governance quality, and motivate internal audit diligence (Holt et al., 2008).

-3. ESTABLISHING THERESEARCH METHODOLOGY
+3. ESTABLISHING THE RESEARCH METHODOLOGY

-Theformulation of hypotheses was followed by the completion of research methodologies.
+The formulation of hypotheses was followed by the completion of research methodologies.
 Thus, we used two types of methodologies accepted in accounting researches, namely:

-- ➤ The methodologyfor studying thehuman behavior, using interviews, questionnaires, surveys and observation as techniques; - ➤ The methodologybased onmarket research,including statistical investigation of debt securities change, logic regression, etc.
+- > The methodology for studying the human behavior, using interviews, questionnaires, surveys and observation as techniques; - The methodology based on market research, including statistical investigation of debt securities change, logic regression, etc.

-In turn, these methodologiescan taketwo forms:
+In turn, these methodologies can take two forms:

-- Quantitativemethodology, whichinvestigates thequantitativeevaluationmeasures of variablesandproducesfindingsthroughstatistical procedures; - > Qualitative methodology, which is a type of research that tries to user espondent's reactions using motivational theories.
+- Quantitative methodology, which investigates the quantitative evaluation measures of variables and produces findings through statistical procedures; - Qualitative methodology, which is a type of research that tries to use respondent's reactions using motivational theories.

-Inour research wechose aquantitative methodology, because we considered that itenables a deeper understanding of human thought and action, by investigating a larger number of subjects.
+In our research we chose a quantitative methodology, because we considered that it enables a deeper understanding of human thought and action, by investigating a larger number of subjects.